Implementing Idempotent Retry Logic for Transient FSMA 204 Sync Failures

 return hashlib.sha256(raw.encode("utf-8")).hexdigest()

-def validate_schema(record: Dict[str, Any]) -> bool:
+def validate_schema(record: dict[str, Any]) -> bool:

-"""Fail-fast validation for mandatory FSMA 204 KDEs."""
+"""Fail-fast validation for mandatory FSMA 204 KDEs, run before any POST."""

 required = ["supplier_id", "event_type", "lot_number", "event_timestamp"]